 The summary worksheet provides general information on the measure, links to resources, and information on your facility.
-Before reviewing the report, please check that the name of your IPF and CMS Certification Number, or CCN, are accurate, and be sure to contact the QualityNet Help Desk if you notice any discrepancies.
+Before reviewing the report, please check that the name of your IPF and CMS Certification Number, CCN, are accurate.
+Be sure to contact the QualityNet Help Desk if you notice any discrepancies.

-This worksheet contains information that will be publicly available on Hospital Compare in January 2020.
-The data you see on this slide are fictitious.
-If your facility has a denominator of ten or fewer, your results will not be publicly reported.
+This worksheet contains information that will be publicly available on the Compare tool hosted by Health & Human Services, HHS, in January 2021.
+The data you see on this slide are fictitious for the purpose of demonstration.
+If your facility has a denominator of 10 or fewer, your results will not be publicly reported.
 You will see your facility's denominator, as well as your facility's 7- and 30-day rates.
 You will also see the 7- and 30-day rates across your state and nationwide.
 Please refer to the ISR user guide for more information on this worksheet and those that follow.

-This worksheet provides the nationwide distribution of facility-level 7- and 30-day IPF FUH rates.
+This worksheet provides the nationwide distribution of facility-level 7-and 30-day IPF FUH rates.
 The final column provides your facility's percentile by each of the two rates.
-In this example, the facility's 7-day rate is as good as or better than 61 percent of the facility's in the nation with at least 11 denominator cases.
+In this example, the facility's 7-day rate is as good as or better than 61 percent of the facilities in the nation with at least 11 denominator cases.

 This worksheet provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
-In this example, row 7 tells us that this facility had 47 patients discharged with mood disorders during the measurement period, which accounted for 55.3 percent of hospitalizations at this facility during that time.
-We also see the 7- and thirty-day rates for this facility only including those patients discharged with mood disorders.
+In this example, Row 7 tells us that this facility had 47 patients discharged with mood disorders during the measurement period, which accounted for 55.3 percent of hospitalizations at this facility during that time.
+We also see the 7- and 30-day rates for this facility only including those patients discharged with mood disorders.
 The national-level information is in the bottom half of the table.